-One of my favorite areas of the museum was the room with the bronzed busts on display featuring players who were inducted into the Football Hall of Fame.
+One of my favorite areas of the museum was the room with the bronze busts on display featuring players who were inducted into the Football Hall of Fame.

 I have to also mention that Anthony Munoz (pictured on the bottom left corner) played for the Cincinnati Bengals and was also at my 5th grade DARE graduation.

 Exciting Things to Come to Canton, Ohio

-The $600+ Million Johnson Controls Pro Football Hall of Fame Village development project is going to make a visit to Canton even more incredible, giving even more excuses to want to come back!
+The recently opened $600+ Million Johnson Controls Pro Football Hall of Fame Village makes a visit to Canton even more incredible, giving even more excuses to want to come back!

-The Pro Football Hall of Fame Village project includes an array of programming that will bring to life the Hall of Fame’s Mission and the core values learned from the game – Commitment, Integrity, Courage, Respect and EXCELLENCE!
+The Pro Football Hall of Fame Village includes an array of programming that brings to life the Hall of Fame’s Mission and the core values learned from the game – Commitment, Integrity, Courage, Respect and EXCELLENCE!

-The main components to the Pro Football Hall of Fame Village development include:
+The main components to the Pro Football Hall of Fame Village include: